 Easy day hikes in Denver and seemingly anywhere here are as easy to find as walking out your front door.
 Keep in mind too that nearly every single campsite I can think of has a hiking trail by it, so overnight hiking is also not too complicated.
 However, you must treat it with the utmost respect.

-Backcountry Hiking Tips: Any time you’re heading out into the backcountry, you must be properly prepared with survial supplies and mountaineering training.
-Bring all the necessities you think you could possibly need, such as a compass, clothing layers, whistle, food, water, purifier, fire starter, shelter, sunscreen, sunglasses, hat, bug spray, cell phone, GPS, map, knowledge of how to read a map and use a compass.
+Backcountry Hiking Tips: Any time you’re heading out into the backcountry, you must be properly prepared with survival supplies and mountaineering training.
+Bring all the necessities you think you could possibly need, such as a first aid kit, clothing layers, whistle, food, water, purifier, fire starter, shelter, sunscreen, sunglasses, hat, bug spray, cell phone, GPS, compass, map, knowledge of how to read a map and use a compass.
 Know your plan, is it a one-way or round trip, will you need 2 cars?
 And most importantly, ALWAYS TELL SOMEONE WHERE YOU’RE GOING, and hopefully you have a friend joining you in your quest.

 - Start out early each day, afternoon storms are common.